dharan-sdc/CODSOFT/README.md

    git clone https://github.com/your-username/your-repo-name.git

-2.Navigate to the respective task folder
+2.Navigate to the respective task folder:

    cd Task01_NumberGuessingGame

-3.Open the project in your preferred Java IDE
+3.Open the project in your preferred Java IDE:

 - Eclipse
 - IntelliJ IDEA
 - VS Code

-4.Compile and run the Java program
+4.Compile and run the Java program:
 If using a terminal:

 - javac Main.java